Guards Armoured Division: History

-Brainchild of General Sir Alan Brooke, Commander-in-Chief, Home Forces, the Guards Armoured Division, commanded by Major General Oliver Leese, was formed in May 1941 as a result of the shortage of armoured troops in England to face a German invasion.
+Brainchild of General Sir Alan Brooke, then the Commander-in-Chief, Home Forces, the Guards Armoured Division, commanded by Major General Oliver Leese, was formed in May 1941 as a result of the shortage of armoured troops in England to face a German invasion.
 There was opposition to this move, as it was felt by the establishment that the height of the Guards—selected for height, amongst other criteria, as elite soldiers—would make them poor tank crew.
 The division originally consisted of two armoured brigades, the 5th and the 6th.
 These consisted of three tank regiments of Covenanter V tanks and a motor infantry battalion.
 A certain level of common sense was applied to these changes, with the 1st Battalion Grenadier Guards being assigned as the motor battalion, due to the presence of King's Company.
 This group of men were all at least 6 feet tall and were expected to struggle to fit into tanks.
 Uniquely the Guards Armoured Division also kept its infantry company structure, with the tanks organised into companies and battalions, rather than squadrons and regiments.

 At the end of 1942, the division, now under the command of Major General Allan Adair, was split in line with all armoured divisions at this time, with one armoured brigade replaced with a brigade of lorried infantry.
 At this point the 6th and 5th Guards Armoured Brigades were separated.
 During this period the division re-equipped with Crusader III tanks, which were again replaced with Sherman Vs by 1944.